Print

 Skills

-The student must achieve skills to:
+The student should gain skills to:

-- Use a digital platform for collaboration in work groups
+- Use digital collaboration platform

 Competences

-- Use a digital platform for collaboration
+- Use digital collaboration platform

 - Reflect on knowledge sharing in the project group and with other groups.